 A lidded glass jar with an airtight lid is recommended for storing your sourdough starter at room temperature, as this will help keep it from drying out too much; however, if you live in an area where it gets very cold during winter, then consider storing your starter in your refrigerator instead.

 An airtight jar is another great option for storing your starter.
-They are especially good at keeping out moisture and insects, making them ideal for the kitchen.
+They are especially good at keeping out moisture and are insect-proof, making them ideal for the kitchen.
 These jars can be used for other things too, such as storing non-food items or other things that you might want to keep dry.

 27 Ounce Plastic Jars with Lids